 Another matter of reliability comes down to the security of the test.
 One needs to be sure that those giving the test are taking the same measures to prevent cheating.
 Also, that the test is given in such a way that there is no chance of students getting a hold of the test before test day or gaining access to the answers.
 For example, if I have a class that takes the same test on Tuesday that I’ve given to a different class on Monday, how do I know that the answers weren’t leaked?

 The above advice about validity and reliability may seem a bit overkill.
 However, if the test isn’t taken seriously, what is the point of giving it?
 If the test isn’t given in the same way every time, is it a real test?

 Time and time again I hear teachers questioning the importance of testing.
 It’s a genuine concern, what is the purpose of a test?
 Is it useful to the learning process or does it get in the way?
 Through experience, I’ve come to believe that tests can be incredibly useful tools for students and teachers to measure progress.
 Also, that they can create a positive washback effect where students feel a sense of accomplishment, especially if the test is paired to clear course objectives.

-In order for a test to be useful it needs to be a real test that measures authentic skills.
-Likewise it needs to be transparent enough that the students understand what is being tested.
+In order for a test to be useful, it needs to be a real test that measures authentic skills.
+Likewise, it needs to be transparent enough that the students understand what is being tested.
 It needs to be a valid test that can be given in a consistent way in each classroom.
 If you as the test creator or administrator take it seriously, so will the students taking it.

-Click on the link below for a useful test making checklist that will help you on your journey.
+Click on the link below for a useful test making a checklist that will help you on your journey.